OsoSan01/FinalMernProject/README.md

-# **# The wrath of MERN **
+## ** The wrath of MERN **

 "Captain's Log, Stardate 1673.1.
 Something has happened to me.
-I am now a Software Engineer.
+Somehow, I am now a Software Engineer.
 I almost have lost my strength and will during the last three months.
 Decisions are becoming more and more difficult.
 GitHub doesn’t want to cooperate with me.

 And yet.
 At last.
 Final Unit.
 MERN Stack developtment, the last frontier..."

 Bootcamp is done.
 I can say it's been one of the most challenging things I have done, but it’s totally worth it.

-**## Goals**
+## Goals

 -Having an MVP by the end of the week.
 -Deal and work with the MERN Stack and have a fully operational back and front end.
 -Not throw the computer out of the window.
 -Realise that this is fun.

-**## Tools**
+## Tools

     -MongoDB/Mongoose: For managing the database and schemas.
     -Express: Back-end structure.